tiboun/python-bigquery-test-kit/README.md

-# BQ-test-kit, a testing framework to be more confident in your BigQuery SQL
+# bigquery-test-kit, a testing framework to be more confident in your BigQuery SQL

 [BigQuery](https://cloud.google.com/bigquery) doesn't provide any locally runnabled server, hence tests need to be run in Big Query itself.

-BQ-test-kit enables Big Query testing by providing you an almost immutable DSL that allows you to :
+bigquery-test-kit enables Big Query testing by providing you an almost immutable DSL that allows you to :

  - create and delete dataset
  - create and delete table, partitioned or not